-Irena Dubrovna: Will you have tea with me in my apartment?
+Irena Dubrovna: Perhaps, Mr. Reed, you would like to have tea in my apartment?

-Oliver 'Ollie' Reed: You make everything so simple!
+Oliver 'Ollie' Reed: Oh, Miss Dubrovna, you make life so simple!

 Irena Dubrovna: That's Lalage - the perfume I use.
 I like it, perhaps too well.
 Maybe I use too much of it, living alone like this.